-- 41. Debt problems are a serious obstacle to the pursuit of economic and social development.
+40. Debt problems are a serious obstacle to the pursuit of economic and social development.
 High debt-servicing burdens deprive debtor developing countries of the resources needed to build a competitive basis for economic development and to develop a strong social and physical infrastructure.
 Debt problems of poor countries have become deeper in the aftermath of the global financial crisis.
-In parallel, middle-income countries which have access to international capital markets have been repeatedly hit by financial crises. - 42.
-Debt relief should form part of a comprehensive framework which would ensure that debtor countries do not fall back into arrears by eliminating the structural causes of indebtedness.
+In parallel, middle-income countries which have access to international capital markets have been repeatedly hit by financial crises.

+41. Debt relief should form part of a comprehensive framework which would ensure that debtor countries do not fall back into arrears by eliminating the structural causes of indebtedness.
 Creditor nations must now give the poorest members of the world community a new start.
-The initiative taken at the Cologne Summit to provide faster, deeper and broader debt relief for the poorest countries is highly encouraging. - 43.
-The enhancements of the HIPC Initiative, which were proposed at the Cologne Summit and subsequently endorsed at the IMF/World Bank meeting in September 1999, will link debt relief with poverty alleviation and allow debtor countries to target budgetary savings to social expenditures.
-The Cologne Summit has called upon all bilateral creditors to forgive all concessional debt owed by qualified HIPC countries.
-Faster debt relief would be provided through earlier cash flow relief ("interim relief") and by allowing an earlier stock reduction. - 44.
-With regard to African debt, this complex and important problem needs further consideration.
-Continued attention should be given to identifying ways and means of improving the situation and to addressing the causes of indebtedness in African countries so that they can devote more of their resources to basic social needs, including health care and education.
-In this context, the international community may wish to consider ways and means of identifying that portion of the debt assessed as unpayable for possible action by creditors.
+The initiative taken by the G-7 countries in Cologne to provide faster, deeper and broader debt relief for the poorest countries is highly encouraging.

+42. The enhancements of the HIPC Initiative, which were proposed at the Cologne Summit and subsequently endorsed at the IMF/World Bank meeting in September 1999, will link debt relief with poverty alleviation and allow debtor countries to target budgetary savings to social expenditures.
+The G-7 has called upon all bilateral creditors to forgive all concessional debt owed by qualified HIPC countries.
+Faster debt relief would be provided through earlier cash flow relief ("interim relief") and by allowing an earlier stock reduction.

-- 45. In the case of middle-income countries faced with acute liquidity crisis, large financial rescue packages have been mobilized to allow debtor countries to face their short-term debt obligations.
+43. In the case of middle-income countries faced with acute liquidity crisis, large financial rescue packages have been mobilized to allow debtor countries to face their short-term debt obligations.
 While the Paris Club provides a framework for a rescheduling of official bilateral debt and the London Club for restructuring of syndicated bank lending, no clear debt restructuring framework has been established to help these countries to negotiate quick debt restructuring with their private creditors, especially bond holders.
-This complex problem needs further research. - 46.
-The ability of all countries, especially developing ones, to manage their debt obligations is important: assistance to allow them to do this in an effective, efficient way should be encouraged.
+This complex problem needs further research.

+44. The ability of all countries, especially developing ones, to manage their debt obligations is important: assistance to allow them to do this in an effective, efficient way should be encouraged.